 *zones 7,8 and 9 cover a small area just outside North West London including Watford, Croxley Green, Rickmansworth, Amersham or Chalfont & Latimer.

 It’s important to be aware of London’s transport zones and to find out what zone a station is in.
 Ticket prices for One Day, Weekly or Monthly Travelcard or the money deducted from a Pay as you go Oyster card can vary considerably according to how many zones you travel through.

-Please note that the zones do not apply to bus travel.
-You can travel by bus all over London (zones 1-6) with any Travelcard.
+The zones do not apply to bus travel.
+You can travel by bus all over London (zones 1–6) with any Travelcard.

 London zone map

 You can see the zone on the tube map.
-The zones are marked in either white or lilac.
+The zones are marked in either white or grey.
 Scroll around or type in a station name in the search box to see the zone.

 What London transport zones do I need?

 Find the closest underground or train station to your accommodation.
 Then find the zone of the station you want to travel to.
 If you’re visiting London for sightseeing or to shop this will probably be zone 1.

 When you know the zones you need to pay for, what you do depends on the type of ticket/pass you buy: